 Besides monjayaki, this versatile gadget is perfect for other dishes like okonomiyaki, yakisoba, and yakiniku.
 In Japan, a lot of households own one of these.

-Monjayaki is traditionally savored with a special spatula (affiliate) known as a "hera" or "kote".
-It's not an absolute necessity for home-cooked monjayaki, but if you're craving that authentic touch, consider adding it to your kitchen tools.
+Monjayaki is traditionally savored with a special spatula known as a “hera” or “kote”.
+It’s not an absolute necessity for home-cooked monjayaki, but if you’re craving that authentic touch, consider adding it to your kitchen tools.

 Don't worry if you can't get hold of one, though.
 Your trusty spoon or spatula can easily step in as a perfect substitute.